Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

     rb JukesCantor.Rev

 Inspect the parameter traces.
 Was 1000 samples (corresponding to 10000 generations) a sufficient burn in?
+The burn-in appears totally unnecessary, as the trend is flat from the very beginning, even with the burn-in.
 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?
+The posteriors for the runs are quite similar in the end, with nearly identical plots for their probability distributions.Their final trees appear near-identical.

 ## GTR analysis